xujingmei111/scGCO/README.md

 ### Simulating large data sets

-The following three scripts simulated greater number of cells and will take substantially more time to finish.
+The following three scripts simulated greater numbers of cells and will take substantially more time to finish.
 The 1M simulation takes about 3 hours using a typical 8 cores computer.
 * scGCO_simulate_100k.ipynb: benchmark the running time of scGCO using simulated data with 100K cells.
 * scGCO_simulate_500k.ipynb: benchmark the running time of scGCO using simulated data with 500K cells.